GANs4AO/I2IT4AO/README.md

 Supporting code for conference proceedings:

-UAI 2022 paper "Enhanced Adaptive Optics Control with Image to Image Translation"  and SPIE AO VIII paper "Image to image translation for wavefront and PSF estimation"
+UAI 2022 paper "**Enhanced Adaptive Optics Control with Image to Image Translation**"  and

+SPIE AO VIII paper "**Image to image translation for wavefront and PSF estimation**"

-by Jeffrey Smith, Jesse Craney, Charles Gretton and Damien Gratadour.
+**by Jeffrey Smith, Jesse Craney, Charles Gretton and Damien Gratadour.**
 Please cite these papers if you use this code in your research.

 This code was written / adapted by Jeffrey Smith and Jesse Cranney.